 You can use this unsecured credit card at any location that accepts Mastercard.
 Although this card does not offer rewards for purchases, it offers you a credit limit of $400, which is higher than most other credit cards for low credit scores.
 With this extra credit limit, you can have extra flexibility to make emergency purchases.
 Still, it’s important to note that the interest rate, like the other credit cards on this list, is high.
 At 29.99%, this credit card offers a variable interest rate, meaning the rate can change over time based on the interest rates of the market.
 This card has a maximum late fee of $40.

-The Indigo® Mastercard® for Less than Perfect Credit offers great benefits.
+The Indigo® Mastercard® offers great benefits.
 One of the best features of this card is its option to pre-qualify.
 This means that without affecting your credit score, you can inquire about the likelihood of approval before actually submitting an application.
 Additionally, depending on your credit history, you may be exempt from having to pay a recurring annual fee.
-However, the potential maximum annual fee for this card is $99.
+However, the potential maximum annual fee for this card is $0 to $99.
 Although this is a hefty annual fee, it’s the only recurring fee that you will have to keep in mind.
-The Indigo® Mastercard® for Less than Perfect Credit does not have a one-time or monthly fee, which will help you save money to focus on building your credit.
+The Indigo® Mastercard® does not have a one-time or monthly fee, which will help you save money to focus on building your credit.

 The Grace Period of 25 Days Will Help You Keep Interest Down

-Other expenses that you will have to keep in mind with this credit card include the variable interest rate of 25.99% to 29.99%.
-This is a high interest rate that will require you to make purchases responsibly if you need to keep an eye on your spending.
+Other expenses that you will have to keep in mind with this credit card include the variable interest rate of 25.9% - 29.99% This is a high interest rate that will require you to make purchases responsibly if you need to keep an eye on your spending.
 But, the Surge Mastercard® Credit Card will offer you a grace period of 25 days, which gives you a bit of leeway to make your payments before this high interest rate is applied.